djtran/Website-v2.0/README.md

 # Website-v2.0
-Personal Website to soon will replace the original one at people.bu.edu/djtran
+Source Code for people.bu.edu/djtran

 ##Difference from original
-Embracing a greater understanding of web development from my time at the CIDAR Lab, here's what's different:
+Embracing a greater understanding of web development and better (and neater) program design, here's what's different:

 Old:
  - Everything written from __scratch__